hyundai-robotics/doc-hi6-operation/book.md

 * If the command list has commands more than seven, you can see the additional command by touching [prev/next] button.

-* For details on each statement, refer to the "[${cont_model} Robot Language Function Manual](https://hrbook-hrc.web.app/#/view/doc-hrscript/english-${cont_model}/README)."
+* For details on each statement, refer to the "[${cont_model} Robot Language Function Manual](https://hrbook-hrc.web.app/#/view/doc-hrscript/en-${cont_model}/README)."

 [__SOURCE](3-programming/2-prog-edit/2-statement-input/2-step-input.md)
 # 3.2.2.2 Inputting of a Step Statement with a Hidden Pose

-To input the current posture of the robot as a move command, press the <<b>REC</b>> key on the keypad.
+To input the current posture of the robot as a move command, press the `[REC]` key on the keypad.

 ![](../../../_assets/tp630/k-record_eng.png)

-When you input a command using the <<b>REC</b>> key, the pose variable will not appear in the step, unlike the general command inputting mode, so it is called a hidden pose.
+When you input a command using the `[REC]` key, the pose variable will not appear in the step, unlike the general command inputting mode, so it is called a hidden pose.